CriminalJustice-Datasheets/CriminalJustice-Datasheets.github.io/.github/pull_request_template.md

 - [ ] Added a row in the index table in the `_pages/index.md` file.

-Please fill in the below details:
+### Please fill in the details below.

 Dataset Name:
 Dataset Source:
+Justification for addition:

 ---

 ## Pull Request for Existing Datasheet Modification

-Please complete the checklist below.
+### Please complete the checklist below.

-New Datasheet Checklist:
+Datasheet Modification Checklist:

 - [ ] Added the modified datasheet (PDF) to the `assests/Datasheets` directory.
 - [ ] Added the modified datasheet (TEX) to the `assets/Datasheets_Source` directory.
 - [ ] Added the modified datasheet bib (BIB) to the `assets/Datasheets_Source` directory (if applicable).
 - [ ] Modified any relevant details in the index table in the `_pages/index.md` file.

-Please fill in the below details:
+### Please fill in the details below.

 Dataset Name: